Can I get a mortgage?

 What age is it harder to get a mortgage?

-Mortgage eligibility isn't solely determined by age, but older applicants may find it harder to be offered for a mortgage loan.
-This is because mortgage lenders will normally specify what age the oldest borrower must be when the mortgage loan should finish, typically between 75 to 80 years old.
-So if you are an older applicant, this means you will need to have a shorter mortgage term length, which will make the repayments more expensive as you are repaying the same amount back over less time.
+Mortgage eligibility isn't solely determined by age, but older applicants may find it harder to be accepted for a mortgage loan.
+This is because mortgage lenders will normally specify what age the oldest borrower must be when the mortgage loan should finish, typically between 70 years old.

 Securing a mortgage is a crucial step toward homeownership, but the path isn't always straightforward.
 A lot of people face hurdles related to mortgage eligibility and affordability, leading them to wonder if they can get a mortgage at all.
 At Tembo, we specialise in helping buyers, movers and remortgagers overcome exactly these types of problems.